 St. Anne's 30 stop symphonic organ

 Begin playing right away.

 Hauptwerk includes a 30 stop English symphonic organ recorded from St. Anne’s, Moseley in Birmingham, England.
 This instrument contains several advanced features to demonstrate the power of Hauptwerk, including expression, tremulants, crescendo, bass and melody couplers as well as a fully working combination system identical to the original organ.
 Multiple console display pages offer various stop jamb layouts and access to even more controls including a crescendo pedal and tutti piston programmer board.

-Hauptwerk V Advanced Edition includes a brand new and highly powerful convolution reverb engine.
+Hauptwerk Advanced Edition includes a highly powerful convolution reverb engine.
 This allows high-quality real-time reverb to be added easily and natively, with no additional hardware or software needed.
 Using sampled acoustics from historic cathedrals and churches you can now customize the acoustics to match your environment.

 Several IRs Included.